Li Zhanshu: General Office

 Li has played a major role in facilitating a strong relationship between China and Russia, and is the first General Office chief in post-Mao China to have played such an active role in foreign affairs.
 For example, in 2015 Li was sent as a "special envoy" of Xi Jinping to meet with Vladimir Putin in Moscow.
 During the 2015 Moscow Victory Day Parade held in Moscow, Li was a member of the Chinese delegation.
 Li was known to have accompanied Xi on the leader's various meetings with foreign guests, including on Xi's 2015 state visit to the United States.
-In September 2022, during a meeting with senior Russian figures, Li pledged China's "understanding and full support" in Russia's position on the issue of the 2022 Russian invasion of Ukraine.
-He said, "given the circumstances, Russia has taken necessary measures.
-China understands, and we are coordinating on various aspects."
-He went on to directly blame the United States and NATO for "expanding NATO directly on Russia's doorstep, threatening Russia's national security and the lives of Russian citizens."

 Li, seen as one of the most influential members of Xi Jinping's inner circle, was considered a "dark horse" candidate for the 19th Politburo Standing Committee, China's top decision-making body which took office in 2017.

-Li was an alternate member of the 16th and 17th Central Committees of the Chinese Communist Party and was a full member of the 18th Central Committee.
+Li was an alternate of the 16th and 17th Central Committees of the Chinese Communist Party and was a full member of the 18th Central Committee.
+In September 2017, Li became a deputy leader of a leading group headed by National People's Congress Standing Committee chairman Zhang Dejiang, which drafted the 2018 constitutional amendment.

 Standing Committee

-Li was chosen to be a member of the 19th Politburo Standing Committee, China's top decision-making body, at the 1st Plenary Session of the 19th Central Committee of the Chinese Communist Party on 25 October 2017.
+Li was chosen to be a member of the 19th Politburo Standing Committee, China's top decision-making body, at the 1st plenary session of the 19th Central Committee of the Chinese Communist Party on 25 October 2017.
 On March 17, 2018, Li was elected as the Chairman of the Standing Committee of the National People's Congress.

-On September 8, 2018, Li acted as special representative to General Secretary Xi Jinping on a visit to North Korea to participate in the 70th anniversary celebrations of the founding of the Democratic People's Republic of Korea.
+Li represented General Secretary Xi Jinping at North Korea's 70th anniversary celebrations in 2018.